 Find & Replace Function in VBA

-If your excel job involves routine tasks finding something and replacing it with something, then you need this article at any cost.
+If your Excel job involves routine tasks finding and replacing something with something, then you need this article at any cost.
 Because after reading this article, you would probably save 80% of your time by learning this VBA coding technique.
-Find and Replace in Excel is an often used tool, and we can implement the same with VBA as well.
-In our earlier article “VBA Find,” we have shown you how to use the FIND method in VBA.
-In this article, we will show you how to use the VBA “Find & Replace” method.
+Find and Replace in Excel is an often used tool.
+We can implement the same with VBA as well.
+Our earlier article, "VBA Find," shows you how to use the FIND method in VBA.
+This article will show you how to use the VBA "Find & Replace" method.

 Follow the article to learn this technique.